Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Empirical Illustration and Forecasting Implications

 \subsection{Data Description}

 Our empirical analysis utilizes all three data types as they relate to the S\&P500 market index, with the daily returns data, high-frequency measures of volatility and market option prices extracted for the trading days between 1 January 2004 and 31 December 2021.
 We obtained the intraday observations on the index from Refinitiv DataScope, and constructed bipower variation for day $t$ ($BV_{t}$) using five-minute intraday intervals.
-The return on day $t$ ($r_{t}$) is computed as the log price difference, using the closing and opening prices on that day.
+The return on day $t$ ($r_{t}$) is computed as the log price difference between the daily closing and opening prices.

 Daily observations on the market closing prices of European call option contracts written on the S\&P500 market index were obtained from the Chicago Board of Exchange (CBOE) DataShop.
 In all of our analysis below, we consider option contracts that are six months or less in maturity, with strike prices that are within $\pm 20$\% of the spot market index.
 We exclude contracts that have trade volume less than 10 on a daily basis.
-In total, we consider 496,887\ closing market option prices across the 4,528 trading days in our sample.
-On each trading day, the number of active contracts may vary, as summarized in Figure \ref{fig:optionContracts}, with the maturity ($\tau $ ) and log strike ratio ($k$) also varying over time.
+We reserve the data of the first 500 trading days between 2004-2006 as our initial estimation window.
+In total, we construct out-of-sample predictions of 496,887\ closing market option prices across the 4,528 trading days.
+On each trading day, the number of active contracts may vary, with the maturity ($\tau $) and moneyness ($k$) also varying over time.
 We note, in particular, that the derivative market has become much more active in the past decade, with the number of active call option contracts rising from an average of 50 active contracts per day in the early 2000s, to approximately 200 active contracts per day by the end of 2021.